-Tiger muskie more than 30 inches in length should be given time to calm down.
-Anglers may wish to wear a leather or rubber glove, but shouldn't rely on a thin, surgical glove.
+Tiger muskie more than 30 inches long should be given time to calm down.
+Anglers may wish to wear leather or rubber gloves, but shouldn't rely on a thin, surgical gloves.

 "The next step is to slide your fingers under the gill cover, with your thumb on the outside," Cushing suggests.
 "Move your hand forward, getting a firm hold of the gill plate.